Joe2308/milestone-1-test-run/README.md

 I am intrigued.
 The landing page hero image has a button that says "Watch Now" on clicking I am brought to a very slick and professional video of the band showcasing an amazing performance of songs that will definatley fill the dancefloor.
 I am tempted to get in touch and on clicking Contact US I am presented with a simple three step contact form.
 I input my event details and a swift reply on availability allows me to book there and then.

 1. **As a bride** seeking the perfect band to entertain my guests at my wedding reception I begin my online search.
-On entering the Recoil Wedding Band webise I find the layout simple, elegant and easy to navigate.
+On entering the Recoil Wedding Band website I find the layout simple, elegant and easy to navigate.
 The text content is not overwheling yet it is informative.
 I would like to see and hear how the band sounds.
 The "Watch Now" button brings me to an excellent live video.
 From here I am interested in finding out more about each band member.
 The fixed navigation means I never have to scroll to the top and the menu is always one click away.
 I click on About Us and I am brought to a meet the band section that has a photo and bio on each band member.
-Having felt I have gottent to know the band I now would like to get in touch.
+Having felt I have gotten to know the band I now would like to get in touch.
 I click on the "Get in Touch" button below the meet the band section and I am brought to a contact form.
 I fill out the form and begin correspondance with the band.

 1. **As a fan** I would like to know more about Recoil Wedding Band and when they have their next show.
-On scrolling the webiste and reading lots of informative information there are many embedded links in the text that bring me to other resources such as the band's YouTube channel.
+On scrolling the website and reading lots of informative information there are many embedded links in the text that bring me to other resources such as the band's YouTube channel.
 I have never seen some of the videos on there and decide to like and suscribe I also tell my friends about it.
 These links open in external tabs so finding my way back to the website is easy.
 In the About Us section I could cleary see a notice about the band's next upcoming show and I made a note in my calender.
 In the footer I find Social media icons and on clicking I find the band has a strong presence on Facebook and Instagram.
 There is also extra content on here that I have never seen before so I like and suscribe and also tell my friends about it.
 The next time I visit the band's social media I notice their fanbase has grown rapidly.